Here’s the second chapter of my grade school anthology book – Middletown Middle. The school with more mysteries than students. Read chapter two here.

 “I’m an artist.
 I breathe life into the paint.
-An artist does not repeat their work.”
+An artist does not repeat her work.”

 “Not yet,” Ms. Sosa answered impatiently.

-Which was true until it was not.
+Which was true, until it was not.
 Bus J emerged from the main road and entered the school’s parking lot.
-Ms. Sosa greeted LeFace.
-She looked younger than Ms. Sosa thought she would, but the woman wore a lot of make-up.
+Ms. Thompson greeted Ms. LeFace, who looked younger than Ms. Thompson had thought she would.
+But the woman did wear a lot of makeup.
 LeFace was dressed all in black, just like in the newspaper photo.
 She brought with her an old-school leather satchel containing all of her paints and tools.
-LeFace was friendly with the children but walked by and talked briskly to adults.
+LeFace was friendly with the children, but she walked by and talked briskly to adults.

 “What would you like to be?”
 LeFace said warmly to Rose Batty.